 Rhytids – Facial wrinkles that are a result of accumulative photodamage.

-Rosacea – Skin condition that causes reddening and rashes to appear on the nose, chin, forehead, and cheeks.
+Rosacea – a Skin condition that causes reddening and rashes to appear on the nose, chin, forehead, and cheeks.
 Laser treatments can be helpful for people with rosacea.

 Sagging Skin – Loosened skin that develops if the skin is stretched.